ikvibhav/designpatterns/references/javalearnings.md

 ```

 3. In Java, if an interface or class is declared as public, it must be placed in a file with the same name as the interface or class

+4. If a method is declared as final, then its implementation cannot be overriden by subclasses